-2.1.1 Evaporative fraction (EF) method
+2.1 Evaporative Fraction (EF) method

 The first method is based on the use of the evaporative fraction.
-The evaporative fraction is defined as the ratio between the instantaneous latent heat flux (LE) and the instantaneous available energy at the land surface $(R_n - G)$ . $R_n$ is the net radiation; G is the soil heat flux (i.e. $EF = LE/(R_n - G)$ ).
+The evaporative fraction is defined as the ratio between the instantaneous latent heat flux (LE) and the instantaneous available energy at the land surface $(R_n - G)$.
+R_n is the net radiation; G is the soil heat flux (i.e. $EF = LE/(R_n - G)$).

-As in Chavez et al. (2008), assuming that EF is constant during daytime, the daily cumulative evapotranspiration ( $ET_d$ ) can be retrieved from the daily available energy (AEd) and the estimation of EF at the time of satellite overpass:
+In this method, we assume that EF is constant during daytime.
+The daily cumulative evapotranspiration (ET_d) can thus be expressed as the product of the daily cumulative available energy (AE_d) and the instantaneous estimate of EF at the time of satellite overpass:

-$ET_d = EF \cdot AE_d$
+$$ET_d = EF \cdot AE_d. \tag{1}$$

-Both $R_n$ and G fluxes are determined with relatively good precision from remote sensing data without requiring any additional ground data.
-This method is therefore particularly suited for mapping daily or seasonal evapotranspiration at large scale. $R_n$ is given by:

-$$R{\rm n} = (1 - \alpha)R{\rm g} + \varepsilon R{\rm atm} - \varepsilon \sigma T{\rm s}^4$$ where $R_g$ is the global radiation, $\alpha$ the albedo, $\varepsilon$ the surface emissivity, $R{atm}$ the atmospheric longwave radiation, $\sigma$ the Stefan-Boltzman constant and $T_s$ the surface temperature.
-Also, several empirical functions based on surface temperature and/or NDVI exist to compute the ratio between G and $R_n$ (see examples in papers describing the most widely used single source energy balance models: Bastiaanssen et al., 1998; Santanello and Friedl, 2003; Su, 2002 ...).
+Instantaneous estimates of R_n and G are determined with relatively good precision from remote sensing data alone, without the need of any additional in situ data.
+This method is therefore particularly suited for mapping daily or seasonal evapotranspiration at large scale.
+R_n is given by where R_g is the global radiation, α the albedo, ε the surface emissivity, $R{\rm atm}$ the atmospheric longwave radiation, σ the Stefan-Boltzman constant and $T{\rm s}$ the surface temperature.
+Also, several empirical functions based on surface temperature and/or NDVI exist to compute the ratio between G and $R{\rm n}$ (see examples in papers describing the most widely used single source energy balance models, e.g. Bastiaanssen et al., 1998; Santanello and Friedl, 2003; Su, 2002).
 These functions may require to be calibrated for each specific site (Kpemlie, 2009).